-Until such time as changed pursuant to the procedures set forth in the second sentence of this paragraph, the annual dues of the Association shall be fifteen dollars ($15.00) for individual members; life members do not pay dues.
-The amount of annual dues of the Association shall be changed upon (1) resolution of the Executive Board to change the dues and (2) approval of such change by a majority of the members of the Association voting in a mail ballot.
+Until such time as changed pursuant to the procedures set forth in the second sentence of this paragraph, the annual dues of the Association shall be fifteen dollars ($20.00) for individual members; life members do not pay dues.
+The amount of the annual dues of the Association shall be changed upon (1) resolution of the Executive Board to change the dues and (2) approval of such change by a majority of the members of the Association voting pursuant to the rules of ByLaws VI.

 Notice of dues shall be sent to members by the Treasurer in January.
 A second notice of unpaid dues shall be sent in May.
 Members who have not made full payment by May 15th will not be eligible to vote in the election of officers or at any meeting.
 They shall be suspended from membership without notification.
 Suspended members may be reinstated at any time upon payment of the full current year’s dues.